floshin/acrolib/training/load-management.md

 What does it mean to be strong enough for a skill?
 If two athletes are performing a skill, e.g. a somersault thrown by the base from a F2H position, but they are lacking in height and amplitude, inspite of otherwise correct technical execution, then the base may simply be too weak to throw the top effectively and explosively enough.
 Simply speaking, if they do the same and they are able to do it correctly, but only 1-3 times, then they cannot do it anymore, strength is lacking.
 But if they are able, strength-wise, to perform the same skill with enough height and amplitude, 5 or 10 or 20 times in a row (depending on the difficulty of the skill), then they are very much strong enough for the skill.

-That means, in simplified terms: They are strong enough for a given skill, if this skill has become so easy, strength-wise, that it basically becomes conditioning.
+That means, in simplified terms: They are strong enough for a given skill, if this skill has become so easy, strength-wise, that it turns into mere conditioning.

 If the skill is so hard that it is close to a 1RM (a one rep max), that means like 90-100% effort, one is definitely not strong enough to work on the skill in a "conditioning" manner.
-In this case, inspite of the rule of specificity, it is *not* effective to only train the skill itself to build strength, because the given strength is so much less then required that proper technical execution is impossible (and thus is not as specific as it should be).
-Building strength through the skill is then potentially harming the technique and due to the high strength demands the intensity will be so high that it will likely lead to injury when done at such a high volume as technical work requires.
+In this case, inspite of the rule of specificity, it is *not* effective to only train the skill itself to build strength, because the given strength is so much less than required, that proper technical execution is impossible (and thus is not as specific as it should be).
+Building strength through the skill is then potentially harming the technique and due to the high strength demands the intensity will be so high that it will likely lead to injury when done at such a high volume as demanded from technical work.

 In order to do technical work effectively, the intensity has to be reduced to such a degree, that it only requires 50-70% effort or so.
 And as long as the athletes have not reached a level of strength that they are within that zone when performing the actual skill without any support (reduction in intensity), it can be argued that they are still not strong enough.